Sleep for Science

 Benefits

-• Paid registration, travel, and lodging for the annual scientific conference (Seattle, WA), SLEEP 2025.
-Each apprentice is responsible to pay SRS membership dues ($10).
+• Paid registration, travel, and lodging for the annual scientific conference (Baltimore, MD), SLEEP 2026.
+Each apprentice is responsible to join the Sleep Research Society and pay SRS membership dues ($10).

-• Students admitted to the internship through this application process may be eligible to enroll in CLPS1194 through the Brown University Office of Summer and Continuing Education.
+• Students admitted to the internship through this application process may be eligible to enroll in the course CPSY1194 through the Brown University Office of Summer and Continuing Education.
 Tuition and fees are NOT covered by the Sleep Lab.
 You will not receive a Brown transcript credit for the experience unless you opt to enroll in this course and pay the university fees.

-• Acknowledgements: This training program is supported in part by the National Institute of General Medical Sciences (NIGMS)-funded E.P.
-Bradley Hospital COBRE Center for Sleep and Circadian Rhythms in Child and Adolescent Mental Health and by donations to the Sleep Research Lab through the Bradley Hospital Foundation.
+• Acknowledgements: This training program is supported in part by the National Institute of General Medical Sciences (NIGMS)-funded EP Bradley Hospital COBRE Center for Sleep and Circadian Rhythms in Child and Adolescent Mental Health and by donations to the Sleep Research Lab through the Bradley Hospital Foundation, as well as funds that support the CPS studies.

 back to top